Chromosphere: Oscillations

-Chromospheric loops
+Loops

 Plasma loops can be seen at the border of the solar disk in the chromosphere.
 They are different from solar prominences because they are concentric arches with maximum temperature of the order 0.1 MK (too low to be considered coronal features).
 These cool-temperature loops show an intense variability: they appear and disappear in some UV lines in a time less than an hour, or they rapidly expand in 10–20 minutes.
 Foukal studied these cool loops in detail from the observations taken with the EUV spectrometer on Skylab in 1976.
 When the plasma temperature of these loops becomes coronal (above 1 MK), these features appear more stable and evolve over longer times.

-Chromospheric network
+Network

 Images taken in typical chromospheric lines show the presence of brighter cells, usually referred to as the network, while the surrounding darker regions are named internetwork.
 They look similar to granules commonly observed on the photosphere due to the heat convection.

-Stellar chromospheres
+On other stars

 Chromospheres are present on almost all luminous stars other than white dwarfs.
 They are most prominent and magnetically active on lower-main sequence stars, on brown dwarfs of F and later spectral types, and on giant and subgiant stars.

 A spectroscopic measure of chromospheric activity on other stars is the Mount Wilson S-index.